NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_nrpe.rst

 .. admonition:: Note
   :class: warning

-  NRPE is not the recommended way to monitor Windows hosts.
+  NRPE is deprecated.
+This is not the recommended way to monitor Windows hosts.
   Please opt for `WMI <check_wmi.html>`__ instead.
-This is more for legacy versions of NEMS Linux (ie., 1.0-1.3.x).
+NRPE documentation is here for legacy versions of NEMS Linux (ie., 1.0-1.3.x).

 The Nagios Remote Plugin Executor (NRPE) allows your Nagios Enterprise